wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    Both AI-100 and AI-102 are $165.
    The shift is from infrastructure (KeyVault, AKS, Stream Analytics) to programming C#, Python, or JavaScript.

 Previous exam 774 is now been retired.
+It was based on <a target="_blank" href="https://www.youtube.com/watch?v=eJOv-TfhhzQ">VIDEO</a>: <a target="_blank" href="https://services.azureml.net/">Azure Machine Learning Studio (classic) Web Services</a>, which reflected "All Microsoft all the time" using proprietary "pickle" (pkl) model files.

 <a name="AI-900"></a>